core-wg/resource-directory/draft-ietf-core-resource-directory.md

   : This is the Location returned by the RD as a result of a successful
     earlier registration.

-The following response codes are defined for this interface:
+The following responses are expected on this interface:

 Success:
 : 2.02 "Deleted" or 204 "No Content" upon successful deletion

 Failure:
-: 4.00 "Bad Request" or 400 "Bad Request".
-Malformed request.

-Failure:
 : 4.04 "Not Found" or 404 "Not Found".
 Registration does not exist (e.g. may already have been removed).

-Failure:
-: 5.03 "Service Unavailable" or 503 "Service Unavailable".
-Service could not perform the operation.

-HTTP support: YES

 The following examples shows successful removal of the endpoint from the RD with example location value /rd/4521.